mfthomps/Labtainers/headless-lite/README.md

 Lab guides and other references tell students their results are found in ~/labtainer\_xfer/[lab].
 How best to avoid confusion since with Headless Labtainers, that directory on the headless container is mapped to ~/headless-labtainers/labtainer\_xfer on the student's computer?

-# VBox guest additions:
-* Mount the CD-ROM with the command sudo mount /dev/cdrom /media/cdrom.
-* Change into the mounted directory with the command cd /media/cdrom.
-* sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)
-* sudo su -
-* ./VBoxLinuxAdditions.run.

 # Disable unattended updates
 Automated updates routinely break installation software by holding locks.
 * sudo dpkg-reconfigure unattended-upgrades
 * sudo apt remove unattended-upgrades

+# VBox guest additions:
+* sudo mkdir /dev/cdrom
+* sudo mount /dev/cdrom /media/cdrom.
+* cd /media/cdrom.
+* sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)
+* sudo su
+* ./VBoxLinuxAdditions.run.

+* sudo usermod -G vboxsf -a $USER

 Create a snapshot after the above two steps are done.
+Call it ready-disabled-updates

+# Build the labtainer.master File
 The following is mostly OBE.
 Revise/remove?
-# Build the labtainer.master File

 Here are the instructions to create a new labtainer.master file.